Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 You can now browse to the Web App and all **outbound** traffic from the Web App will be routed through the vNet.

-## 4. Connect "the dots"
+## 4. Connect "The Dots"

 All the infrastructure is now in place and we just need a bit of code to glue it all together.

-I will be using php as it can run on both Windows and Linux workers and is easy to read and allows for a single file solution.
-Please do not mind the missing error handling, retry logic, etc. as this is a proof of concept.
+I will be using php as it can run on both Windows and Linux App Service Plans,  is easy to read, and allows for a single-file solution.
+Please do not mind the missing error handling, retry logic, etc. as this is a proof-of-concept.
 Copy the following code into a file called **index.php** and run these commands:

 ```bash
 zip default.zip index.php